Cryptographic Policies

 Key Concepts in Cryptographic Policies

-- Encryption Standards: Defining which algorithms (e.g., AES, RSA) are permissible for securing data.
+• Encryption Standards: Guidelines on which encryption algorithms (e.g., AES, RSA) to use for specific data types.

-- Key Management: Establishing protocols for generating, distributing, storing, and retiring cryptographic keys.
+• Key Management: Policies for generating, distributing, storing, and retiring cryptographic keys.

 Historical Evolution of Cryptographic Policies